 Featured on Producers & Procurers iQ:

-Exploring how whilst sound agency model and strategy is essential, it is not always enough.
+Exploring how while a sound agency model and strategy is essential, it is not always enough.

 French military and political leader Napoleon Bonaparte contributed to reforms that propelled state-of-the-art research in science, education, equality, property rights, religious acceptance, and a metric system still in use today.
 Although few remember his political influence, his notorious military career is well documented in history books around the world.
 The natural-born strategist often insisted that strategy alone—without strong and well-thought-out execution—was grossly insufficient.
 The largest brand advertisers would agree with that assertion as they struggle to turn their agency strategy into thriving partnerships that enable them to reach their goals.